m3nu/go-cheat/README.md

 `go-cheat` is a Go implementation of [Chris Allen Lane](https://github.com/chrisallenlane)'s great [`cheat`](https://github.com/cheat/cheat) Python package.
 It aims to be compatible with the Python version and solves those issues:

-- Many users don't maintain a Python installation and `pip` is often not available. `go-cheat` comes as a single binary for most architectures and OS.
-See [releases]().
+- Many users don't maintain a Python installation and `pip` is often not available. `go-cheat` comes as a single binary for most architectures.
+See [releases](https://github.com/m3nu/go-cheat/releases).
-- `cheat` requires root permissions to install system-wide cheat sheets. `go-cheat` includes a [default set](https://github.com/cheat/cheat/tree/master/cheat/cheatsheets) of cheat sheets from `cheat` in the binary.
+- `cheat` tries to install system-wide cheat sheets and [fails(https://github.com/cheat/cheat/issues/431)] without root permissions. `go-cheat` includes a [default set](https://github.com/cheat/cheat/tree/master/cheat/cheatsheets) of cheat sheets from `cheat` in the binary.

+## Todo:
+- [ ] Add colored output using [Chroma](https://github.com/alecthomas/chroma)
+- [ ] Deal with `CHEAT_PATH` (single and multiple)
+- [ ] Tests
+- [ ] Nicer release script and more architectures.
+RPM and DEB packages.

 ## Example
 The next time you're forced to disarm a nuclear weapon without consulting